qboot/dflydev-git-subsplit-github-webhook/README.md

 with the source repository.

 The WebHook works in two parts, a web listener and a worker.
-The web listener adds requests to Redis and the worker processes the requests.
+The web listener sends requets to worker by a unix socket.

 The worker will interact with the system's git as the user running the worker.
 **This means that the user running the worker should have its key added to the appropriate GitHub accounts.**

 During testing it would make sense to run the worker manually.
-For production deployments it would probably make more sense to runt he worker using something along the lines of [upstart][6] or [supervisor][7].
+For production deployments it would probably make more sense to write a small `systemd` file.

 Usage